-To write appealing text for your audience, you need to know them.
+To write appealing copy for your audience, you need to know them.
 Who are those people that read your stories?
 Who are the people that search for the terms you want to be found for?
 Where do they come from?
 How old are they?
 What are they interested in?
 And how will you be able to reach those people again?
-In this post I’ll help you with analyzing your audience, as this is essential for SEO.
+In this post, I’ll help you with analyzing your audience, as this is essential for SEO.

 If you don’t know much about your audience, it can be quite hard to write texts for them.
 Should you write texts that are difficult or very easy to read?
 Which topics will interest them the most?
 Which search terms do they use?
 What blogpost will make them come back to your site?
 These questions are especially important if you want your audience to become regular visitors of your website or if you want them to buy something in your online shop.
 If you know a lot about your audience, it will be much easier to adapt your texts to your audience.
 As a result, you’ll become more successful in selling your stuff and gaining those return visitors.

 How do I analyze my audience?

 There are several ways of analyzing your audience.
 We’ve listed the ones we like to use below.
-To really get to know the people who come to your website, we’d advise to use all these different ways of analyzing.
+To really get to know the people who come to your website, we’d advise using all these different ways of analyzing.

 1. Google Analytics